ndugger-archive/HTMLBuilder.js/README.md

 	});
 	document.body.appendChild(foo);

-It uses the properties of HTMLElements, with a special case for classList (to make it work without classList.add())
+It uses the properties of HTMLElements, with a special case for classList (to make it work without classList.add()).
+Both 'tagName' and 'nodeName' are supported for creating the tag.